Katia-maldonado/Katia-maldonado.github.io/index.md

 # Katia Maldonado's Portfolio

 This is my home page!
-My name is Your Katia Maldonado and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is mechanical engineering with a minor in computer science.
+My name is Katia Maldonado and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is mechanical engineering with a minor in computer science.
 I plan on graduating in Spring of 2026.

 ## Computer Science Projects